City Guide to Antwerp, Belgium | Must See Attractions

 At just over a third of a mile long, this pedestrian pathway was built from 1931 to 1933 to connect the old city center with the left bank of the Scheldt River.
-It’s a short detour and interesting to see the original 1930’s wooden escalators that take you underground to the under-river passage way.
+It’s a short detour and very interesting to see the original 1930’s wooden escalators that take you underground to the under-river passage way.

 Today, while the castle has been altered throughout the years and parts of it destroyed during the development of the harbor, it’s a great place to visit.
 You’ll notice the large statue near the entry; it’s of the giant, Lange Wapper who, as story has it, terrorized the citizens of Antwerp during medieval times.

 Museum aan de Stroom (MAS)

 Our Antwerp city guide takes you around city center and is a window into Antwerp.
-It can be done completely by foot.
-However, if you’re up to taking public transportation, or have a vehicle or bike of your own, we have a few more recommendations of things to do in Antwerp.
+It can be done completely by foot, however, if you’re up to taking public transportation, or have a vehicle or bike of your own, we have a few more recommendations of things to do in Antwerp!

 Antwerp Zoo - Located just behind the central train station is the Antwerp Zoo.
 Hours and ticket prices can be found on the zoo’s website.

-Since 1926 the garden has been managed by the city.
-Today you can find 2,000 different types of herbs, a greenhouse of tropical and subtropical plants, many types of trees, shrubs and flowers, and several works of art.
-There are plenty of places to sit, relax, and enjoy this green oasis.
+Since 1926 the garden has been managed by the city and today you can find 2,000 different types of herbs, a greenhouse of tropical and subtropical plants, many types of trees, shrubs and flowers, and several works of art.
+Plus, there are plenty of places to sit, relax, and enjoy this green oasis.

-Cogels-Osylei - For a stroll, on what some say is the most beautiful street in Antwerp, take a walk down Cogels Osylei, where you’ll see beautiful and historic period homes.
+Cogels-Osylei - For a stroll on what some say is the most beautiful street in Antwerp, take a walk down Cogels Osylei where you’ll see beautiful and historic period homes.